dumaurier/pwa_jekyll/README.md

 ```
 The site will need to be rebuilt if changes to the `_config.yml` are made before they will be available in the Admin UI.

+### Internationalization Plugin
+The (Jekyll Language Plugin)[https://github.com/vwochnik/jekyll-language-plugin] is available but not configured on any of the existing pages.

 ## Application Requirements

 1. Ruby